 - "I was denied.
 Should I appeal or reapply?"

 Social Security disability denials are higher than ever before!

 This book will help!
 This book will answer many of your questions, and ease some of your stress and frustration.

-- Learn how your medical records can hurt your claim
+- I'll show you how your medical records can hurt your claim

 - Understand why you shouldn't focus on your diagnosis

 - Discover the distinction between different types of disability benefits